 A few tells:

-But the thing is, the Mediocre Recycled often talks the talk.
+The Mediocre Recycled often talk the talk quite well.
 Your employees, board members, and more, often will give them a pass and even a thumbs up.
 They won’t go the extra yard to dig deeper.
 The Mediocre Recycled are often quite likable.

 But I see them all the time.
 I see very mediocre executives that came into startups I’ve invested in and really get nothing accomplished in 6-9 months or more … then trade that experience for another VP role.
 Again and again.